 Don’t Go Over the Exam Questions

 Going over your exam paper afterwards and opening your books to see if you have answered each question correctly will only increase your anxiety level.
-If you realise you made a mistake in your paper, you will start beating yourself up for not revising more.
 This will not help you keep stress at bay; it will only worsen it.

 Performing Physical Activities